Welcome to Ribandar.com

 The body of St. Francis Xavier was kept in Ajuda Church for one night (night camp for the undertakers).
 When the body of St. Francis was brought from Malaca to the City of Goa.

-The Bal Bharati Vidyamandir is a tenth-grade school located in Ribandar.
-Mr. G.V.
-Shetye established this secular school some 35 years ago on a part of the family property given to him by his father.
+This secular school was established by Mr. G.V.
+Shetye about 40 years ago on a family property in Ribandar.
 The school now has a full-fledged computer facility.
-After some start-up problems, the school’s first computer class was held on September 1, 1977 attended by a batch of IX-standard students.
+The school’s first computer class was held on September 1, 1977 attended by a batch of IX-standard students.

-Ribandar village boasts of a rich heritage of staging 2-3 tiatros annually at Fondvem, Patto and Portais vaddos on the occasion of Chapel Feasts in January, February and December and occasional tiatros celebrating the Patron Saint, Our Lady of Ajuda Feast in November.
-The Fondvem vaddo in their annual tiatr present a traditional Opening chorus “hymn” depicting Bible scriptures.
+Ribandar village boasts of a rich heritage of staging 100+ dha-zannanche tiatr with the traditional Opening chorus “hymn depicting Bible scriptures.
 This is a spectacular presentation, until this date maintained in its original form, has people thronging from all over Goa.

 Although a small village, Ribandar boasts of four Hindu temples: Ram temple at Manaswaddo, Shri Vitoba Temple at Fornavaddo, Pandurang temple at Fondvem and another temple of the same deity at Sao Pedro or Panvel.